 Big Sandy & The Fly-Rite Boys - see artist discography

-Milton Brown And The Musical Brownies "The Complete Recordings: 1932-1937" (Texas Rose, 1995)
+Milton Brown And The Musical Brownies "The Complete Recordings: 1932-1937" (Texas Rose Records, 1995)

 A stunning 5-disc box set gathering the complete recordings of Milton Brown and His Musical Brownies, the only band to seriously challenge Bob Wills' early status as the king of western swing.
 Brown died in a 1937 auto accident, but left behind dozens of killer, jazz-infused country tunes.
 The sound here is a bit rough -- Texas Rose isn't exactly a multizillion dollar operation -- but the archival value, and sheer fun of the music, is priceless.
 An accompanying book about Milton Brown, written by western swing archivist Cary Ginell, also came out on the University of Illinois Press, and is reviewed in my country books section.
-HIGHLY RECOMMENDED.
+Highly recommended.

 Milton Brown And His Musical Brownies "Western Swing Chronicles, Vol. 1" (Origin Jazz Library, 2001)

-This single CD version of the '94 mondo-Milton box set is definintely all killer, no filler.
+This single CD version of the '94 mondo-Milton box set is defintely all killer, no filler.
 Great, classic western swing, and a brighter, smoother sound mix.
 If you can't spring for the multi-disc version, don't worry: this disc will make you happy as a clam.
 Highly recommended!

-Milton Brown "The Complete Bluebird Recordings: 1934" (Texas Rose, 1982) (LP)
+Milton Brown "The Complete Bluebird Recordings: 1934" (Texas Rose Records, 1982) (LP)

 I'm not sure if Texas Rose had more Milton Brown LPs out in this series, but this disc is pretty swell.
 All this material is included on the CD box set, but if you're a vinyl enthusiast, then this is an LP worth searching out!

-Cliff Bruner "...And His Texas Wanderers" (Bear Family, 1997)
+Cliff Bruner "...And His Texas Wanderers" (Bear Family Records, 1997)

 A 5-CD set devoted to an outstanding -- but little remembered -- pioneer of classic western swing.
 Covers Bruner's work between 1937-1950, with bands that included hick music greats such as pianist Moon Mullican, steel player Bob Dunn, and others.
 Prime stuff!